The Methods Block

 methods {

-function mint(address _to, uint256 _amount, bytes calldata _data) external;
+function mint(address _to, uint256 _amount, bytes calldata _data) external optional;

 }